 Feeling ‘enough’ is the meaning of sufficiency.

-One of the most powerful ways to cultivate the idea of sufficiency is by practicing gratitude – by giving thanks everyday for all the good things in our lives.
+One of the most powerful ways to cultivate the idea of sufficiency is by practising gratitude – by giving thanks every day for all the good things in our lives.

 By appreciating what is, what we are, what we have and what is good, we cultivate the feeling of sufficiency and overall happiness.

 Sufficiency is not a state of finances, it’s a state of mind.

 The act of appreciation leads to the feeling of sufficiency.

 Gratitude: Your Psychological Armour Against Impulse Buying

 Using gratitude to stop impulse buying sounds a bit woo-woo.
 But research shows that it is an effective way to curb temptation.

 Because we impulse buy is to fill an emotional void or to make ourselves feel happier, practising gratitude helps fill that void for free!

 Thinking about and being thankful for what we already have and all the good things in our life increase contentment.
 We stop focusing on what we lack.
 When we have enough, we don’t need to spend money on things to fill the void.